 A felony attempted extortion conviction is punishable by:

-A person convicted in an attempted extortion case can get the conviction expunged, per Penal Code 1203.4 PC.
+If you are convicted of attempted extortion, you can get the conviction expunged per Penal Code 1203.4 PC once you successfully complete:

 - probation (whichever was imposed).